 - Propane Grills.
 Quick to light and heat, a propane grill allows easy temperature control and is simple to use.

 - Charcoal Grills.
-Traditional and usually affordable, these grills require the charcoal be lit and then burn down to reach the correct temperature.
+Traditional and usually affordable, these grills require the charcoal to be lit and then burn down to reach the correct temperature.
 A little more trouble, enthusiasts love the high heat and flavor.

 Grills are an excellent way to cook Sunday night dinner, but what if you want a slow-cooked sandwich or some tangy ribs?
 If you have the time to invest, a smoker is a flavorful favorite of the bbq community.
-There are three primary types of smokers, each with different benefits.

 - Charcoal Smokers.
 Charcoal smokers have been around for ages, but if something isn’t broken, why change it?
 Mesquite chips or charcoal flavor abound with this appliance, but regulating the temperature long term can take some practice.